mesfind/bioinfo-python/_episodes/06-biopython.md

   - GenBank
   - PubMed and Medline
   - ExPASy files, like Enzyme and Prosite
-  - SCOP, including ‘dom’ and ‘lin’ files
+  - SCOP, including 'dom' and 'lin' files
   - UniGene
   - SwissProt
 - Files in the supported formats can be iterated over record by record or indexed and accessed via a Dictionary interface.